JosuaKrause/surveyengine/README.rst

                 "pid": "specials"
             }, {
                 "lines": [
-                    "Thanks! {_token}" // _token is a special variable containing the user id ],
+                    "Thanks! {token}" // token is a special variable containing the user id ],
                 "continue": "end", // indicates the end of the survey -- this page must exist "pid": "end"